State's cases increase by 11,015, most Monday since July; deaths rise by 112

 HOSPITALIZATIONS

-A total of 59,995 people in the state have been hospitalized through Sunday, a rise from 58,127 seven days ago.
+A total of 60,151 people in the state have been hospitalized, a rise from 58,269 seven days ago.
 That means it is a running total and includes people who have been released or died.

 LONG-TERM CARE